DragonRidersUnite/book/src/introduction.md

 Plus, if you're a student or in need of financial assistance, the DragonRuby team offers free licenses.
 [Get in touch with the team to get a free license.](https://dragonruby.org/toolkit/game)

+There's also [a free, interactive environment](fiddle.dragonruby.org) you can use to sample DragonRuby GTK.
+Give it a try and see what you think!

 ## Why DragonRuby Toolkit

 There are more game engines, frameworks, and libraries than I can count on my hands and toes.
 So why should you use DragonRuby?